COUNCILS

 Harvard Model United Nations

-A HMUN committee’s pace is very much set by the delegates as their actions are reflected in in-council developments.
-HMUN councils have a tendency to entail fast-paced debates where delegates have to think on their feet and interpret their foreign policy within short time constraints; leading to an animated debate.
-NISMUNC’23 will adopt the Malaysian National Model United Nations’ HMUN procedure to cater to delegates with different levels of experience.
+A HMUN committee’s pace is heavily dependent on the delegates as their actions are reflected in in-council developments.
+HMUN councils are concentrated with heated debates where delegates have to think on their feet and interpret their foreign policy within time constraints.
+NISMUNC’24 will adopt the most recent version of the Malaysian Standardised HMUN Rules of Procedures published by MYADP.

 -